hamzehbhamdan/Pacman/README.md

 ## Contributors
 This game was developed by Hamzeh Hamdan using Windsurf and Claude 3.5 Sonnet.
 It took about 10 hours, mostly because I was testing a version where the user can be the ghost instead.
 It was a really great feature, but I couldn't get Pacman's AI to be smart enough to actually avoid the ghosts, so I removed it.

-You can also access these files at this link: https://drive.google.com/drive/folders/18KeFjm8rYZWvd82PgYvqF_dMdTeI2aWZ?usp=sharing